-Naboom features showy clusters of yellow flowers at the ends of the branches from mid spring to early summer.
+Candelabra Tree features showy clusters of yellow flowers at the ends of the branches from late winter to mid spring.
 It has attractive green evergreen foliage.
 The succulent narrow leaves are highly ornamental and remain green throughout the winter.
 It features abundant showy dark red capsules in early summer.
-The smooth silver bark is extremely showy and adds significant winter interest.